Voices for Justice Fundraiser –

 Join Us!

-Our 29th annual Voices for Justice fundraiser will take place through December 12.
+Our 30th annual Voices for Justice fundraiser is on November 30.

-Add your voice to our group of supporters by making a donation, participating in our online auction, or starting your own fundraiser.
+Add your voice to our group of supporters by making a donation, attending the event, or starting your own fundraiser.

 We are deeply grateful to our donors and sponsors for their generous support.